kramse/security-courses/README.md

 I try to reference all sources in the presentations, and IANAL but quoting seems OK in most jurisdictions.

+I use some pictures from Unsplash https://unsplash.com/ and try to remember to include references, sorry for any pictures were I forgot.

 ## How to get the sources
 You need to use Github to get the sources, try cloning it.